MozerBYU/IT_Projects/Software/Nginx_WAF.md

 ### Part 1c – Download and Configure the Nginx Connector for ModSecurity

-For the next part we are going to download the connector of sorts that will be used by Nginx to connect the ModSecurity Module to Nginx.
+For the next part we are going to download the connector of sorts that will be used by Nginx to connect the ModSecurity module.

 > `git clone --depth 1 https://github.com/SpiderLabs/ModSecurity-nginx.git`